Mammal: Feeding

 To maintain a high constant body temperature is energy expensive—mammals therefore need a nutritious and plentiful diet.
 While the earliest mammals were probably predators, different species have since adapted to meet their dietary requirements in a variety of ways.
 Some eat other animals—this is a carnivorous diet (and includes insectivorous diets).
 Other mammals, called herbivores, eat plants, which contain complex carbohydrates such as cellulose.
 An herbivorous diet includes subtypes such as granivory (seed eating), folivory (leaf eating), frugivory (fruit eating), nectarivory (nectar eating), gummivory (gum eating) and mycophagy (fungus eating).
 The digestive tract of an herbivore is host to bacteria that ferment these complex substances, and make them available for digestion, which are either housed in the multichambered stomach or in a large cecum.
 Some mammals are coprophagous, consuming feces to absorb the nutrients not digested when the food was first ingested.
 An omnivore eats both prey and plants.
-Carnivorous mammals have a simple digestive tract because the proteins, lipids and minerals found in meat require little in the way of specialised digestion.
+Carnivorous mammals have a simple digestive tract because the proteins, lipids and minerals found in meat require little in the way of specialized digestion.
 Exceptions to this include baleen whales who also house gut flora in a multi-chambered stomach, like terrestrial herbivores.

 The size of an animal is also a factor in determining diet type (Allen's rule).
 Since small mammals have a high ratio of heat-losing surface area to heat-generating volume, they tend to have high energy requirements and a high metabolic rate.
 Mammals that weigh less than about 18 oz are mostly insectivorous because they cannot tolerate the slow, complex digestive process of an herbivore.
 Larger animals, on the other hand, generate more heat and less of this heat is lost.
 They can therefore tolerate either a slower collection process (carnivores that feed on larger vertebrates) or a slower digestive process (herbivores).
 Furthermore, mammals that weigh more than 18 oz usually cannot collect enough insects during their waking hours to sustain themselves.
 The only large insectivorous mammals are those that feed on huge colonies of insects (ants or termites).